func-i/webpack-angular/README.md

 ## Activity 8 - Loading multiple resources on a single page

+**Before starting this activity, if your webpack server was running from a previous activity, stop it and restart it**

 We now know how to:

 * organize our app